 It’s a rare city that makes me feel either totally welcomed or totally alienated, though recently Atlanta has been threatening to fall into the later category.
 Each day I find myself acting a little more cynacal or a little more angry.
 This next year will definitely be the last one here.

-Luckily, there are some good people here to keep me distracted from the overwhelming amount of filth and degredation.
+Luckily, there are some good people here to keep me distracted from the overwhelming amount of filth and degradation.
 Good people are worth an extra year, I think.